-The Authority's register, transaction forms and supporting documents are confidential, pursuant to section 499 of the Act and therefore not subject to Freedom of Information requests.
+The Authority's register, transaction forms and supporting documents are confidential pursuant to section 499 of the Act and therefore not subject to Freedom of Information requests.

 The Freedom of Information Act 1982 allows the public a right of access to other documents held by the Authority.
-In the 12 months ended 30 June 2020, the Authority received one Freedom of Information request from the general public and the Authority made a decision within the statutory 30-day time period.
+In the 12 months ended 30 June 2021, the Authority did not receive any Freedom of Information requests from the general public.